 Print this Page

-minds access to the world.
+access to the world.
 Students practice contemplative sensory awareness by attending

 to nuances and details of their own experience.
 Reflections are documented in student